voyagermesh/voyager/docs/guides/ingress/http/statefulset-pod.md

         backend:
           hostNames:
           - web-0
+          service:
-          serviceName: nginx-set #!
+            name: nginx-set #!
 There is no extra service.
 This
+            port:
-          servicePort: '80'      # is the Statefulset's Headless Service
+              number: 80    # is the Statefulset's Headless Service
 ```

 Viola.
 Now all `/testPath` traffic will be sent to pod web-0 only.
 There is no extra service also.